Teach Shakespeare? Looking for vibrant ideas for Shakespeare lesson plans? Read on!

 Well, this student knew lots of women who had gone to jail for helping their boyfriends with illegal activities.
 She knew lots of females who struggled with being loyal to their boyfriends while being concerned with the actions of helping their boyfriends.

 Shakespeare’s storylines and themes apply to life today!
 All lives.
-The themes are timeless.
+The themes are timeless, a truth I see every time I am teaching Shakespeare.

 Encourage and help students.

 Teaching any Shakespeare play is not easy, and sometimes I stop and give my students a pep talk.
-Shakespeare is complex!
+Teaching Shakespeare is complex, and understanding Shakespeare is even more so!

 As a note, I don’t teach famous parts of the play without teaching all of the play.
 During my research for Julius Caesar, I found forums where teachers only teach Mark Antony’s famous speech.
 Teachers pull the famous speeches and cover rhetorical devices that way.
 I too teach asyndeton, polysyndeton, and other rhetorical terms as part of my Julius Caesar lesson plans.